Chris Fuamatu-Maʻafala: Personal life

 Fuamatu-Ma'afala is the uncle of Abu Ma'afala, who played at Cal.
+He is also the uncle of Josh Simmons, who plays in the NFL for the Kansas City Chiefs.

 Fuamatu-Ma'afala currently resides in Honolulu, and works with Army Youth Sports, coaching and organizing sports events for children of military personnel and playing Racquetball with local enthusiasts.

 He would be cheered by Steeler Fans with a "Fu'ing" which to the casual listener may sound like booing.
 But what the fans did was simply shout the first syllable of his last name, creating a "Fuuuuuuuuuuu" sound.
 This started with Myron Cope's calling of Chris "Foo" when he would go on the field.

 ESPN personality Stuart Scott often referred to Fumatu-Ma'afala as "a bad Ma'afala" when featuring one of his highlights.

 In order to be a positive role model for youth throughout Hawaii and serve the community, Fuamatu-Ma'afala holds an annual sports clinic for youth to improve on their basic athletic abilities and works in other ways to help teens choose positive activities.